chittaranjan24/FSD_MAJOR_PROJECT/README.md

-# Project Title: Full-Stack Application (SUPER-MARKET)
+# Project Title: Full-Stack Application (SUPER-MARKET) - Microservices

 ## Description

-**Short Description:** A full-stack application with a focus on user authentication and authorization.
+**Short Description:** A microservices-based full-stack application with separate services for user authentication and product management.

-**Long Description:** This project is a complete full-stack application featuring a secure backend for user management and a placeholder for a modern frontend.
-It's designed to be a starting point for building complex web applications that require robust user authentication, session management, and a scalable architecture.
-This project is for developers looking for a template for their full-stack projects.
+**Long Description:** This project is a complete full-stack application built with a microservices architecture.
+It features a secure `auth` service for user management and a `product` service for handling products.
+It's designed to be a scalable starting point for building complex web applications that require robust user authentication, session management, and separation of concerns.

 ## Tech Stack

 - **Frontend:** (To be determined - e.g., React, Vue, Angular)
 - **Backend:** Node.js, Express.js
+- **Services:**
+    - **Auth Service:** Handles user registration, login, and authentication.
+    - **Product Service:** Manages product listings, details, and inventory.
-- **Database:** MongoDB (with Mongoose), Redis (for session management)
+- **Database:** MongoDB (with Mongoose), Redis (for session management in the auth service)
 - **Hosting/Deployment:** (To be determined - e.g., Heroku, AWS, Vercel)
 - **Tools/Frameworks:**
   - `bcryptjs`: For hashing passwords